-At Alverton, teaching and learning is structured to support all pupils, including those with SEND, to progressively build on identified core knowledge to know, do and remember more.
-To achieve this, we adapt our curriculum in every subject to remove barriers to learning for pupils with SEND according to their individual needs and make subject-specific adaptations as appropriate which may be through peer to peer support, changes to text type or screen colour, voice recognition or recording features as well as small group work or adult supported tasks.
+Our curriculum is fully inclusive and we ensure all children have the same entitlement to a broad curriculum by making adaptations where needed; this may be through peer to peer support, changes to text type or screen colour, voice recognition/recording features as well as small group work/adult supported tasks.
 Specific Apps will also be downloaded and used for children with specific additional needs.